 CLOVES syndrome.
 This condition’s name is an acronym that describes its symptoms.
 C stands for congenital, meaning it’s there at birth.
-L is for lipomatous, or related to fat (most infants with CLOVES have a visible fatty mass).
+L is for lipomatous, or related to fat.
+(Most infants with CLOVES have a visible fatty mass.)
 O is for overgrowth.
 V is for vascular malformations, or unusual blood vessels, which can cause things like birthmarks or prominent veins.
 E is for epidermal nevus, a kind of skin lesion.
 S is for spinal or skeletal problems, including a curved spine, called scoliosis.
-People with CLOVES can have other signs too, such as large hands, feet, fingers, or toes and wide spaces between toes and fingers.
+People with CLOVES can have other signs too, such as large hands, feet, fingers, or toes and wide spaces between their toes and fingers.

 Megalencephaly-capillary malformation (MCAP) syndrome.
 This form of PROS causes overgrowth of the brain and other body parts, such as blood vessels and parts of the face.
 People with MCAP syndrome may have a developmental delay and unusual fingers and toes.

 Hemihyperplasia-multiple lipomatosis (HHML) syndrome.
 This type often affects the growth of arms and legs.
 HHML syndrome causes slow-growing and painless fatty masses under the skin in many parts of the body.
 These often happen on the back, torso, legs, arms, and fingers.
 There may also be unusual blood vessels.

 Hemimegalencephaly.
 In this type, all or half of the brain is bigger than usual.
 There may also be changes in blood vessels.
 Children with hemimegalencephaly may have seizures, paralysis, and developmental delays.